-- What we need to do is place one tape at the bottom, stick to your hair and close tape with one on top.
+- What we need to do is place one piece of tape at the bottom, stick it to your hair, and close the tape with one on top.
 Think of it as a sandwich.

 - If you’re using invisible tape, the pieces will be barely visible.